Bogdanp/dramatiq/docs/source/guide.rst

 Doing so immediately enqueues a message that can be processed asynchronously but *doesn't* run the function in the current process.
+Instead, a connection was opened to our local RabbitMQ server and the message representing the function execution has been queued.
 In order to run it, we'll have to boot up a Dramatiq worker.

 .. note::
    Because all messages have to be sent over the network, any